SaiSindhuja197/mslearn-fabric/Instructions/Labs/01-Data-Engineering.md

 - Task 1: Sign up for Microsoft Fabric Trial
 - Task 2: Create a workspace
 - Task 3: Enable Copilot inside a Codespace
-- Task 4: Explore shortcuts
-- Task 5: Create a pipeline
+- Task 4: Create a pipeline
-- Task 6: Create a notebook
+- Task 5: Create a notebook
-- Task 7: Use SQL to query tables
+- Task 6: Use SQL to query tables
-- Task 8: Create a visual query
+- Task 7: Create a visual query
-- Task 9: Create a report
+- Task 8: Create a report

 ## Task 1: Sign up for Microsoft Fabric Trial